blairanderson/serverlessconsultants/plugins/serverless-plugin-iopipe.md

 `serverless-plugin-iopipe` outputs a file that imports and wraps the function handlers defined in `serverless.yml` with IOpipe so you don't have to.
 It allows you to deploy and upgrade multiple functions simultaneously.

 # Options
-All options are set [in the "custom" config](https://serverless.com/framework/docs/providers/aws/guide/plugins#installing-plugins) in `serverless.yml`.
+Beyond the required $IOPIPE_TOKEN environment variable, some options can be set [in the "custom" config](https://serverless.com/framework/docs/providers/aws/guide/plugins#installing-plugins) in `serverless.yml`.
 [See Example](https://github.com/iopipe/serverless-plugin-iopipe/blob/master/example/serverless.yml)

 #### `iopipeToken` (optional)